-The crop plans will be used to insure that a fair and reasonable distribution of product, and as much variety as possible, is available at the Market each week.
-The Farmers’ Market Board will review each crop plan and approve specific products for each vendor.
+The product lists will be used to ensure that a fair and reasonable distribution of product, and as much variety as possible, is available at the Market each week.
+The Farmers’ Market Board will review each product list and approve specific products for each vendor.

-It is required that you specify whether the crops or products on your listings are grown by you or obtained from another source; what your growing practices are, etc. Please be as specific as possible about what you’d like to sell as this information is central to allocating a fair share of the market to all, and insuring that our customers have a good variety of product to choose from throughout the market season.
+It is required that you specify whether the crops or products on your listings are grown by you or obtained from another source and what your growing practices are.
+Please be as specific as possible about what you’d like to sell as this information is central to allocating a fair share of the market to all, and ensuring that our customers have a good variety of product to choose from throughout the market season.

 Vendors who are approved to sell particular products at the market shall bring these items in sufficient quantity to satisfy customer demand.
-If a vendor is unable to supply an approved product in sufficient quantity, KFM may add these products to other vendor’s Product Agreements.
+If a vendor is unable to supply an approved product in sufficient quantity, KFM may add these products to other vendor’s list of approved products.
 Conversely, vendors may not be approved to sell particular items when there is already sufficient quantity available in the market to meet customer demand.
-Non-approved items presented for sale by a vendor will be asked to be removed from the market.
+Non-approved items presented for sale by a vendor will be asked to be removed from the Market.

-Failure by a vendor to abide by the Product Agreement will result first in a $50 fine, followed by suspension and/or termination if infractions continue.
-The purpose of this regulation is to satisfy customer demand and to ensure a sustainable product mix in a small market by maintaining an adequate variety and quantity of products for customer purchase throughout the market season in accordance with the natural availability of those products within our growing region.
+Failure by a vendor to abide by the Product Agreement may result in fines, suspension or termination.
+The purpose of this regulation is not to punish vendors but rather to satisfy customer demand and to ensure a sustainable product mix in a small market by maintaining an adequate variety and quantity of products for customer purchase throughout the Market season in accordance with the natural availability of those products within our growing region.

 We will work in good faith to make allocations as fair and reasonable as possible.
 The Farmers’ Market Board will have the final say as to the determination of crops and products, as well as vendor stall placement.
 You are welcome to request a certain spot on the street, but please be aware that the Board will be the final authority on stall assignment.